UAlbanyArchives/mailbagit/docs/using_mailbagit/mailbagit-gui.md

 ## Mailbagit GUI on Windows

-There is a [known issue](https://github.com/UAlbanyArchives/mailbag/issues/155) where the GUI does not fully run on Windows using the `mailbagit-gui` command.
+There is a [known issue](https://github.com/UAlbanyArchives/mailbagit/issues/155) where the GUI does not fully run on Windows using the `mailbagit-gui` command.
 It will boot and lets you enter options but then fails to run when you click "Start."

-The GUI will run on Windows using the `mailbagit-gui.exe` [executable]({{ site.baseurl }}/exe).

 If you are runnig it natively with python, you can also try creating a file called `mailbagit-gui.py` with the contents:

 ```
-from mailbag import gui
+from mailbagit import gui
 gui()
 ```